Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Store Disconnected Battery Safely

 Once you have removed the battery from your vehicle, it is essential to store it safely to prevent damage and ensure proper disposal.
-When storing a disconnected car battery, keep the following tips in mind:
+When storing a disconnected car battery, keep the following in mind:

 • Store the battery in a cool, dry place away from direct sunlight.